High-Speed Internet Services

 Consumer protections

-Policymakers and the private sector should ensure that high-speed internet access incorporates consumer protections (see also Consumer Protections, Service Quality, and Reliability and AARP Consumer Rights and Protection Principles).
-This includes transparent pricing and billing.
-It also includes privacy protections (see also Data Privacy).
+Policymakers and the private sector should ensure that high-speed internet access incorporates consumer protections (see also the consumer protection policy in the Consumer Protections, Service Quality, and Reliability section of this chapter and Consumer Rights and Protection Principles).
+This includes transparent pricing and billing and privacy protections (see also Data Privacy policy).

-Policymakers should ensure net neutrality for internet service providers (see also Net Neutrality).
+Policymakers should ensure net neutrality for internet service providers (see also the Net Neutrality section of this chapter).

 Consumers should not be charged for equipment that they provide themselves.